danielsundermeier/knowledge/leben/leben.md

     + Investments
 - 100% Verantwortung übernehmen, nicht in Opferrolle fallen
 - Will Smith zu sich selbst: "I love you too much, to ..." (bad habit)
+- Self-Love: doing things for your future self
+-

 ## Hierarchie